-It was one of few buildings of the neighborhood that survived the Great Thessaloniki Fire of 1917.
+It was one of the few buildings in the neighborhood that survived the Great Thessaloniki Fire of 1917.
 Its clock was stopped by the 1978 Thessaloniki earthquake and, in memory of that event, stands still at 11:05.
 Nowadays it operates as a shopping gallery named Stoa Malakopis.

 INFO: Malakopis Gallery, 7 Syggrou St.

 This was built by the architect Eli Modiano for the banker Saul Modiano, between 1867 and 1871.
 The building was partly destroyed by the 1917 fire and was rebuilt in 1929.
 It is a historical landmark of the flourishing period of the Modiano family which started with Saul, a poor employee, who eventually became one of the richest persons in the Ottoman Empire.